Duom1/dtep/README.md

 ## Testing
-Testing is done using the robot framework library for python and are found in the folder named "test.
+Testing is done using the robot framework library for python and are found in the folder named "test".
 To run tests cd into the test directory and use the following command to run the tests:
 ``` sh